-How to Create Intrigue – A Screenwriter’s “Golden Goose”
+How to Create Intrigue – The Screenwriter’s “Golden Goose”

 Intrigue is genre-proof, taste-proof, beyond and above current industry fads and whether the script reader has just read four shockers and is ready to throw their laptop out of the window or not.
 Intrigue transcends…